LogoSymbolDb

 ✒️ Other Scripts & Minor Regional Symbols

 ብር is called the "Ethiopian Birr Symbol".
 It represents the Birr, the official currency of Ethiopia, written in the Ge'ez script.
+The corresponding currency code is ETB.

 གྲུམ is called the "Tibetan Currency Symbol".
 It represents a traditional Tibetan currency unit written in the Tibetan script.
+The corresponding currency code is Historical.

 📌 Usage Notes

-1. The $ symbol is ambiguous across multiple countries – it's recommended to use country codes (USD, CAD, MXN) for clarity in international contexts.
+1. The $ symbol is ambiguous across multiple countries – it's recommended to use currency codes (USD, CAD, MXN) for clarity in international contexts.
 2. ¥ serves both Chinese Yuan and Japanese Yen, with context determining which currency is intended.
 3. Many LaTeX symbols require additional packages such as textcomp or fontspec for proper rendering.
 4. Some historical and rare script symbols require modern fonts with extensive Unicode coverage to display correctly.

 💡 Tips